gummif/Musical.jl/README.md

 s = importsound("sounds.wav")
 s.v     # the array of values
 s.fs    # the sample-rate
-# extact left channels of stereo audio
+# extract the left channel of stereo audio
 lc = s[:left]
 # divide the first 100ms by 2
 s[:sec, 0, 0.1] /= 2